kawaiivoldemort/matdenoise/README.md

 # MatDeNoise

-Laplacian Interpolation and Weiner filter implementations for denoising written for matlab/octave.
+Laplacian Interpolation and Weiner filter implementations for denoising and blurring, written for matlab/octave.